Rex Ray

-Rex Ray (born Michael Patterson; September 11, 1956 – February 9, 2015) was an American graphic designer and collage artist, based in San Francisco.
+Rex Ray (born Michael Patterson; September 11, 1956 – February 9, 2015) was an American collage artist and graphic designer, based in San Francisco.

 Early life and education

-A work by Rex Ray (at left) in the Turner Carroll Gallery, 2011.

 Born as Michael Patterson on September 11, 1956, on a United States Army base near Landstuhl, Germany, and he was raised in Colorado Springs, Colorado.
 He started making art in childhood, and by the 1970s he was part of the mail art movement which was when he adopted the pseudonym "Rey Ray" based on a 1950s toy raygun brand of the same name.
 He said he changed his name to Rex Ray in order to start anew and be free of his past.

-He moved to San Francisco in 1981, to attend San Francisco Art Institute (SFAI) where he graduated.
+He moved to San Francisco in 1981 to attend San Francisco Art Institute (SFAI) where he studied with Sam Tchakalian, Kathy Acker, and Angela Davis before earning his BFA in 1989.
+He was one of the first artists to use Mac-based technologies, largely because of his work with The Residents, in the creative process to generate graphics and fine art.
+Ray combined his digital graphics with Xerography, handmade woodblock prints, newsprint, and magazine images to creative his signature style, which references decorative arts and 20th century movements such as dada, Fluxus, pop art, and especially midcentury modernism.